NemoNobody/hiera_redis/README.md

 ## Description

 This module provides a Hiera 5 backend for Redis.
-With support recieve from redis hash instead String only
+With support recieve from redis hash instead String only.
+JSON requered for this module.
+Also support interpolate results from redis - patterns in result like `%{hiera('somekey')}` or  `%{lookup('somekey')}`  will be replaced to `somekey` value from Hiera.

 ## Setup